 Population: The country's population is approximately 30,000 people.
 Citizens of the TCI, called "Belongers," are primarily the descendants of African slaves and comprise more than half the islands' population.
 A large group of Haitian expats live and work in the TCI (many of them so long they have become Belongers).
 Other expat groups include a growing number of Jamaicans and Filipinos.

-Size: The two island groups -- the Turks islands and the Caicos islands -- together comprise 500 sq. km (193 sq. miles) and are separated by the 35km (22-mile) Columbus Passage, the sea route Christopher Columbus took during his exploration of the New World in 1492.
+Size: The two island groups -- the Turks islands and the Caicos islands -- together comprise 500 sq. km (193 sq. miles) and are separated by the 35km (22-mile) Columbus Passage, the sea route Christopher Columbus rode in on during his exploration of the New World in 1492.

 Economy: Tourism, fishing, and the offshore finance industry are the big three.
 Regarding the latter, the islands are a "zero tax" jurisdiction and have no taxes on income, capital gains, corporate profits, inheritance, or estates.
 There are no controls on transferring funds or assets in or out of the country.